Lethja/Newth/DJGPP/README.md

 ## Setup DJGPP build environment

-The DJGPP build environment needs to be setup before it can be used.
+The DJGPP build environment needs to be set up before it can be used.

 ### DOS-like